k-ross/indi-wmh-focuser/README.md

 # indi-wmh-focuser
-INDI focus driver for Waveshare Motor HAT stepper motor controller board.
+INDI focus driver for Waveshare Stepper Motor HAT stepper motor controller board.
 This allows controlling a stepper motor directly from a Raspberry Pi, with no external controller necessary.
 Additionally, the HAT can power the Raspberry Pi, so only a single 12V power connection will be needed, instead of a 12V and a 5V connection.

 # Building
 This assumes you already have INDI installed.